-To read the email header in Netscape Messenger (the email reader supplied with Netscape communicator) press Ctrl-U. A new window will open with the full message including the complete header.
+To read the email header in Netscape Messenger use the Ctrl-U shortcut.
+A new window will open with the full message including the complete header.
 To copy this to a email message press Ctrl-A to highlight the entire message then Ctrl-C to copy it.
 Open the email message you want to send.
 Using the mouse, place the cursor in the body of the message, select edit / paste as quoted, from the menu bar.

-In Pegasus, just hit Ctrl-H (or the backspace key) while reading a message.
+In Pegasus, use the Ctrl-H shortcut (or the backspace key) while reading a message.
 You will see the full headers.
-Do this *before* hitting 'F' (for Forward), and the full headers will be forwarded, too.
-(True for Pegasus 2.53, at least)
+Do this before hitting F to Forward the message, and the full headers will be forwarded, too.
+(This is true for Pegasus 2.53, at least)

 Pine/Alpine support page here.

 - Use the type command or print it

 Full headers will now be displayed showing where the message was really sent from.